zopefoundation/meta/docs/narr.rst

   For the template ``c-code`` this option is currently used to replace how to install the package itself and run tests and coverage.

-additional-build-dependencies
-  Additional Python packages to install into the virtual environment before building a package with C extensions.
-This is used for the ``c-code`` template to work around issues on macOS where setuptools attempts to retrieve wheels and convert them to eggs multiple times.

 test-environment
   Environment variables to be set during the test run.
 This option has to be a list of strings.